 - d.
-Run the TFTP server on your computer by double-clicking the TFTP server application. - Enter the following command on the security device:
+Run the TFTP server on your computer by double-clicking the TFTP server application. - e.
+Enter the following command on the security device:

-where ip_addr is the IP address of your computer and screenos_filename is the ScreenOS 6.1.0 firmware.
+where ip_addr is the IP address of your computer, and screenos_filename is the filename of the ScreenOS 6.2.0 firmware.